A Blockchain App Architecture

 Use and adapt this ready-made implementation (opens new window), including the additional rule that the board is 8x8 and played on black cells.
 The code will likely require adaptations as you progress.
 Do not worry about implementing a marketable GUI, that is a separate design project in itself.
 You must first create the foundation that will ensure a GUI is possible.

 When you revisit this design exercise in later chapters, the goal will be to improve it with the Cosmos SDK as you learn about its different components.
-If you are not interested in learning more about ABCI, it is safe omit this exercise and move directly to the other learning elements.
+If you are not interested in learning more about ABCI, it is safe to omit this exercise and move directly to the other learning elements.

 # "Make" the state machine

 You want to have a minimum viable ABCI state machine.
-Tendermint does not concern itself with whether proposed transactions are valid or how the state changes after each transaction.
+CometBFT does not concern itself with whether proposed transactions are valid or how the state changes after each transaction.
 It delegates this to the state machine, which interprets transactions as game moves and states.

 The following are the important junctures at which the application must act: